-It’s true.
 I’m a working mom.
 Those two words are so cliché these days.
 We define ourselves by what we do yet there’s so much more.
 And then you throw in the moms like me who are crazy enough to blog about it.

 I’ve been in marketing since 1999.
 That pretty much makes me a mom and marketer rolled into one.
 A scary combination used for the good I assure you.

-I grew up: in Silicon Valley long before it that name became so popular.
+I grew up: in Silicon Valley long before that name became so popular.
 I played in our great grandparent’s apricot orchards with my sisters when we were kids.
 That happened to be across the street from what became Apple’s campus in Cupertino, Ca. I watched the whole tech evolution and then left when I had enough.

 I got started: working at a flower shop.
 I watched a small business thrive and then die in a few years.
 A valuable experience that set the tone for my career.
 I still love to create beautiful flower arrangements.

 I earned my stripes: working in a crazy marketing department at Extreme Networks in Santa Clara, Ca. I started just after their IPO and before the dot com bust.
 I was the marketing assistant who supported a VP and five directors.
-I had a pager and a cell phone that was the size of a small box.
+I had a pager and my cell phone was the size of a small box.
 I thought I hit the big time and had no idea what I was doing!

 I’m known as: being a working mom and to some a feminist.
 I support the things I’m passionate about, like women who want to achieve their goals and a world with equality and acceptance for all.